 accordance with this Section 24 and Provision 38 of the GPCPs.
-Any dispute arising under or relating to this Contract between the

-Parties shall, at the request of any Party, be discussed for resolution.
-The Parties will use reasonable efforts to resolve disputes amicably within thirty (30) calendar days of such request.
+Any Dispute shall, at the request of any Party, be discussed for resolution.
+The Parties will use reasonable efforts to resolve disputes amicably within thirty (30) Days of such request.